ericcrandall/BIO444/lessons/HW/Equilibria.md

 ## 3.851331
 ```

-And we see that the data in fact fall within the range expected be observed as a result of chance.
+And we see that the data in fact fall within the range expected we observed as a result of chance.

 We can also calculate the probability of this particular &chi;^2^ value as follows: